 What will I learn?

-Environmental Science graduates are trained to:
+Environmental Sciences graduates are trained to:

 - Apply their scientific knowledge with a range of methodologies and disciplinary perspectives through scientific inquiry, modeling and real-world experience in addressing pressing environmental issues;

 - Employ a systems approach to analyze how human and ecological systems interact to influence processes in air, on land, and in water;

 - Assess and articulate the scientific evidence surrounding key environmental issues and critically evaluate ongoing efforts to mitigate environmental problem;